Key Takeaways

 Data Science Apprenticeship

-Companies with Coding Apprenticeship Programs
+Leading Companies Offering Coding Apprenticeship Programs

 Coding apprenticeships are quite common in the tech industry.
 You can typically find opportunities such as web developer apprenticeships or programmer apprenticeship programs.
 While not all apprenticeships are paid, they can still offer valuable mentorship and work experience.